RichyYan16/MAMSpace/README.md

-# Niranjan Nair - ICSP
+# Richy Yan - ICSP

 Run `npm run dev` to run the site on localhost.
 To enter admin mode, log in with the email `nnair@wpi.edu` and the password `admin-password`.